-It is a 100% legal and there is nothing wrong with marrying a foreigner on a tourist visa, on a tourist visa if you are a US citizen in America, there are, however, quite a few complications or things that one might want to keep in mind.
+It is 100% legal, and there is nothing wrong with marrying a foreigner on a tourist visa; however, when marrying a foreigner, there are quite afew complications or things that one might want to keep in mind.

-If the authorities get even a whiff that the marriage was pre-planned and the now spouse applied for a tourist visa while harboring the intention of marrying on US soil, so in order to get a green card, things can get very complicated and very fast.
+If the authorities get even a whiff that the marriage was pre-planned and the now spouse applied for a tourist visa while harboringthe intention of marrying on US soil, to get a green card, things can get very complicated and very fast.

-In such cases when the US citizen is marrying a foreigner, and the couple is engaged or betrothed, it is advised to apply for a fiancé visa for the future smooth sailing.
+In such cases, when the US citizen is marrying a foreigner, and the couple is engaged or betrothed, it is advised to apply for a fiancé visa for future smooth sailing.

-The lie said in front of the designated officer during the visa interview; one commits a crime, known as the visa fraud; and, for obvious reasons, it does not paint a pretty picture for future interviews or process.
+The lie said in front of the designated officer during the visa interview is known as the visa fraud, and, for obvious reasons, it does not paint a pretty picture for future interviews or processes.